使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 We also conduct comprehensive safety assessments and labs before and after the administration of MM120 and ensure the collection of all adverse events.

+Turning to our MDD program with MM120, we remain on track to dose our first participant in the first half of 2025 with data expected in the second half of 2026.
+Just like in our GAD program, we anticipate that our MDD program will consist of two pivotal clinical studies.
+Our first study emerge will be comprised of two parts.
 Part a twelve-week randomized double blind placebo-controlled parallel group study assessing the efficacy and safety of a single dose of MM120 versus placebo, and Part B, a forty-week extension period during which participants will be eligible for open label treatment with MM120 subject to meeting eligibility requirements.

 In a merge, we plan to enroll at least 140 participants with a primary diagnosis of MDD randomized 1:1 to receive MM120 100-microgram or placebo.